daqhris/daqhris.github.io/crypto-growth-fund.md

 - High volatility on cryptocurrency markets should always be expected and accounted for the variable value of assets.
 - Less than 10% of the fund's total value in Euros (€) is withdrawn and rewarded to the manager every 6 months.

-### Source(s) of Income
+### Source(s) of Investment
-Underpaid hard labor that may be done with human body parts but without life insurance, work contract nor legal rights.
+Income from underpaid hard labor that may be done with human body parts but without life insurance, work contract nor legal rights.
-Otherwise, the income might originate from monetary gifts or crypto airdrops.
+Otherwise, it might originate from monetary gifts or crypto airdrops.

 ### Disclaimer
 Nothing on this website constitutes investment, accounting or legal advice or is a recommendation that you purchase, sell or hold any cryptocurrency or other investment or that you pursue any investment style or strategy.